fourdesire/sketch2unity-release/README.md

 2. Arrange each text layer and image layer in a group respectively in order to fit the object structure of Unity (The plugin store position information for every group)
 3. Setting layout values only works for group and symbol (e.g, Setting layout values for text layers and bitmap layers is useless)
 4. Add slice to the group of image (1) with transparent bound, or (2) composed of multiple subimages.
 Also, all names of image layers may not be the same
-5. Invisible layers will not be exported and all masks will be set invisible automatically
+5. Invisible layers will not be exported
 6. View combined shape as a single image layer
 7. Set background color by adding a filled shape layer instead of setting background color to artboard
 8. Avoid using thickened line to generate shape like rectangle